gtorrent/gtorrent-core/spec.md

 Returns the current upload rate of the torrent.

-- `string getTextUploadRate()`

-Returns the current upload rate as a string.

 - `unsigned int getDownloadRate()`

 Returns the current download rate of the torrent

-- `string getTextDownloadRate()`

-Returns the current download rate as a string.

 - `unsigned int getPPMProgress()`